kernelci/lava-docker/README.md

 - Check everything is ok via docker-compose logs -f

 ## Security
 Note that this container provides defaults which are unsecure.
-If you plan on deploying this in a production enviroment please consider the following items:
+If you plan on deploying this in a production environment please consider the following items:

   * Changing the default admin password (in tokens.taml)
   * Using HTTPS